1.1 Rights & security International are committed to safeguarding the privacy of our website and visitors

 5.1 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access, alteration or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.

-5.3 Your data is also stored on secure computers in our offices in 4/4A Bloomsbury Square, London, WC1A 2RP.
+5.3 Your data is also stored on secure computers in our offices in 465c Hornsey Road, London, N19 4DR.

 6.1 We may update this policy from time to time by publishing a new version on our website.